5 Things No One Tells You About Medical School Debt

 Posted On July 28, 2021

-Here’s the dirty secret no one tells you about graduating from med school: just as you’re finally getting a chance to celebrate your accomplishments and catch up on sleep, you’ll get a rude awakening from an unwelcome guest: your lender.
+Here’s something nobody tells you about graduating from med school: just as you’re finally getting a chance to celebrate your accomplishments and catch up on sleep, you’ll get a rude awakening from an unwelcome guest: your lender.

-During that final semester of medical school, you are working hard to match into residency (if you haven’t already), and are enjoying more freedom and flexibility than you have over the past four years.
-That is until you have that sobering meeting with the financial aid adviser who wants to talk about one thing – your student loan debt.
+During that final semester of medical school, you are working hard to match into residency (if you haven’t already) and are enjoying more freedom and flexibility than you have in four years.
+That is, until you have that sobering meeting with the financial aid adviser who wants to talk about your student loan debt.

 Chances are you haven’t given much thought to your loans.
 But the time has come to face the music, develop a repayment strategy, and ultimately start paying back those loans.
 If you wait until residency, you’ll be swallowed up in a chaotic routine of rounds, reports and research.

-For all those 14-hour days, you’ll probably earn only $50,000 to $60,000 a year, but your monthly loan payments will feel like an extra car payment even if they’re capped at 10 percent of your income.
+For all those 14-hour days, you’ll probably earn an average of $64,000 per year, according to Medscape’s Residents Salary & Debt Report.
+Your monthly loan payments, however, will feel like an extra car payment even if they’re capped at 10% of your income.
 On top of your other living expenses, making those loan payments may seem impossible.